 “Rahwa and I were cubicle mates when I first started organizing at OneAmerica.
 I will never forget her infectious warmth and the way she made me feel like I was a part of something at OneAmerica in the same way she did each time someone waked into Hidmo or she met one of our community leaders.
-Over the years, as she let me into her world and I had the privilege of being her friend I saw the web of relationships she had throughout the city, the East African community and in the music and arts scene.
-During these precious time I got to spend with Rahwa she taught me that organizing, while it is hard work, has to be filled with joy, music, creativity and love for one another.
-The last time I saw Rahwa was when we were both taking a break from our ‘work’ and ran into each other on Whidbey Island.
-We embraced and I had been following her journey online as she courageously shared her struggles.
-Even though I could tell she had been through a lot and part of her seemed distance, she still had the warm smile it was like we were right back at our cubicles again.
-Rahwa left such a mark on Seattle, on the social justice community on OneAmerica and on me.
-She will always be in my heart and as I work to create a space at OneAmerica where people are valued for their authentic selves and can experience joy in the face of hardship, I will center Rahwa’s legacy and everything she taught me.” – Roxana Norouzi, OneAmerica Deputy Director
+She taught me that organizing has to be filled with joy, music, creativity, and love for one another.
+As I work to create a space at OneAmerica where people are valued for their authentic selves and can experience joy in the face of hardship, I will center Rahwa’s legacy and everything she taught me.” – Roxana Norouzi, OneAmerica Deputy Director

 “Rahwa’s was one of my first teachers in the movement for social justice.
 I met her when I was 15 years old when she was an organizer at OneAmerica.
 As a youth, Rahwa helped me realize that the things our community continues to fight for are within reach, that our struggle is not in vain, and that we will win.
 She taught me that to be in the fight does not mean to be in sadness and that there is an abundance of radical joy to be had-something I as an angry teen at the time desperately needed.
 Her love for life has forever left a lasting impression in my heart.” -Carlos Martinez, OneAmerica Staff